 MOST is intended for patients who have advanced chronic progressive illness, or, in other words, for patients who are seriously ill.
 It also is appropriate for patients whose life expectancy is less than one year.
 Unless it is the patient’s preference, use of the MOST form is not appropriate for individuals with stable medical or functionally disabling problems who have many years of life expectancy.11

-In order for MOST to be effective it must bear the signature of the authorizing physician, physician assistant or nurse practitioner, as well as the patient or the patient representative.
+In order for MOST to be effective it must bear the signature of the authorizing physician, physician assistant or nurse practitioner and date, as well as the signature of the patient or the patient representative.
 The only exception to the signature requirement is when a patient representative cannot be present and the form must be reviewed with and consented to by the patient representative over the telephone or by other electronic or similar means.
 In such cases, a copy of the completed form should be sent to the patient representative electronically, and upon receipt, the patient representative should sign the copy of the form, and send it back to the health care professional who filled out the form with the input and consent of the patient representative.
 The health care professional must then include the notation “on file” in the signature field on the original form.
 The copy of the MOST form with the patient representative signature must be maintained in the patient’s medical record.12

 Other fields that must be filled out include: the patient’s last name, the patient’s first name and middle initial, the effective date of the form (the date the form was fully completed—meaning all required signatures have been provided); and the patient’s date